 Simply click on ‘Dashboard’ in the left-hand sidebar and find the Quick Draft box.
 You will see all of your most recent drafts in this box.

 To carry on working on any of these WordPress drafts, simply click on its blue title.

 If the Quick Draft section is missing, then you can bring it back by clicking on the Screen Options tab at the top right of the page.

 Just make sure the ‘Quick Draft’ checkbox is checked, and it should reappear.

 Find Missing Drafts in the WordPress Pages and Posts Menus

-Another easy way to find your saved drafts in your WordPress blog is to head over to Posts » All Posts for your posts, or Pages » All Pages for pages.
+Another easy way to find your saved drafts on your WordPress blog is to head over to Posts » All Posts for your draft posts, or Pages » All Pages for draft pages.